What Is Keratitis (Corneal Ulcers)?

 An eye care professional can diagnose a corneal infection during an eye exam.
 More severe ulcers may be sampled and sent to a lab for cultures to identify the offending organism.
 Occasionally, special imaging with a high-resolution microscope can be utilized to look for atypical organisms when infections do not respond to common treatments.

 Treatment and Drugs

 Minor corneal ulcers can usually be treated with anti-bacterial eye drops.
 If the problem is more severe, the patient may receive more intensive or specially formulated antibiotic drops to eliminate the infection.
 Occasionally, steroid eye drops are also used to reduce inflammation.
 In the case of suspected fungal or parasitic infection, a patient may receive special antibiotics specifically targeted at these organisms.
-After the infection is resolved, residual corneal scarring or thinning can occur, and occasionally corneal transplantation may be recommended to restore vision.
+After the infection is resolved, residual corneal scarring or thinning can occur, and occasionally procedures such as corneal gluing or corneal transplantation may be recommended.
 Early treatment may help reduce the risk of complications.
 Frequent visits to an eye care professional may be necessary for several months to eliminate the problem.